 He represents clients in a wide range of litigation matters and has particular experience in:

 - Corporate insolvency litigation

-David’s approach to commercial disputes is pragmatic and outcome-orientated.
-He works with our clients to understand their issues, and to provide them with practical advice and quality service aimed at protecting and pursuing their interests, and obtaining the best possible outcome in the most cost-effective way.
+David’s approach to resolving commercial disputes is pragmatic and outcome orientated.
+He works with clients to understand their issues, and provides them with practical advice and quality service aimed at protecting and pursuing their interests and obtaining the best possible outcome in the most cost-effective way.